bro2020/peertube-runner-dockerfile/README.md

 ## Build

 To build the image, run `make build`.
-The `build` task generates an image with the tag `peertube-runner:latest`.
+The `build` task generates an image with the tag `peertube-runner-rockchip:latest`.

 To build the image with the [whisper-ctranslate2](https://pypi.org/project/whisper-ctranslate2/#description) for translation run
 `make build-whisper_ctranslate2`.
-This will build image with the tag `peertube-runner:latest-whisper_ctranslate2`.
+This will build image with the tag `peertube-runner-rockchip:latest-ctranslate`.

 ## Configuration